Mansfield PA and Richmond Township in Tioga County PA |

 From a first-class High School a student may enter many of the leading colleges and universities.
 Then why pay to go to a costly preparatory school?

-of the High School and stay by it.
-When we consider that the High School
+High School and stay by it.
+When we consider that the High School students live

-students live at home with their parents, surrounded by the influences
+at home with their parents, surrounded by the influences of the home-town,

-of the home-town, instructed by teachers with whom they and their parents
+instructed by teachers with whom they and their parents are usually well

 PRESTON VAN NESS, '14